Moses Taku

 Moshe ben Ḥasdai Taku (משה בן חסדאי תאקו, fl.
 1250–1290 CE) was a 13th-century Tosafist from Tachov, Bohemia.
 The name Taku is a variant of Tachau, Bohemia, now Tachov, Czech Republic.
 Despite his own seemingly mystical orientation, Rabbi Taku is controversially known to have been an opponent of both the esoteric theology of the Ashkenazi Hasidim, particularly the Kalonymos family, i.e. followers of Judah ben Samuel of Regensburg) and the philosophical orientation of rabbinic rationalists such as Saadia Gaon, Maimonides, Abraham ibn Ezra, et al. He believed that both trends were a deviant departure from traditional Judaism, which he understood to espouse a literal perspective of both the biblical narrative, and the aggadata of the Sages.
 His opposition to all theological speculation earned him, in the opinion of Gershom Scholem, the title of one of the two truly reactionary Jewish writers of the Middle Ages, the other being Joseph Ashkenazi.

+Travel to the Land of Israel

+He went to the Land of Israel sometime in his lifetime.
+There, he is quoted as saying:With thanks to the Almighty, we have been privileged to come to the Land and to fulfill in it the precepts of tithing and giving priestly gifts every day at all times, even from the small amounts of vegetables bought at the market.
+Even though there are some authorities who are lenient in this matter, we are strict about it.